The very faint X-ray transient Swift J174610-290018 at the Galactic center

-\abstract {Very Faint X-ray Transients (VFXTs) are a class of X-ray binary systems that exhibit occasional outbursts with peak X-ray luminosities ($L_X \lesssim 10^{36}$ erg s$^{-1}$) much lower than typical X-ray transients.
-On 22nd February 2024, during its daily Galactic center monitoring, \swift\ detected a VFXT, 7 arcmin from \sgras, dubbing it Swift J174610--290018.} {We aim to characterize the outburst that occurred in 2024, and a second, distinct outburst in 2025 to understand the nature and accretion flow properties of this new VFXT.} {\swift\ light curves are used to constrain the duration of the two events.
-We carried out X-ray spectral analysis exploiting \xmm\ and \nustar\ data.
-We used \chandra\ and \xmm\ observations of the last 25 years to constrain the quiescent luminosity of the source and to compare the two most recent outbursts with previous detections of the source.} {During the 2024 outburst, which lasted about 50 days, the source reached a luminosity in the 2--10 keV band of $L_{2-10}\simeq 1.2 \times 10^{35}$ erg s$^{-1}$ (assuming it is located at the Galactic center, i.e., at a distance of 8.2 kpc).
-The 2025 outburst is shorter (about 5 days), and reached $L_{2-10}\simeq 9 \times 10^{34}$ erg s$^{-1}$.
+\abstract {Very faint X-ray transients (VFXTs) are a class of X-ray binary systems that exhibit occasional outbursts with peak X-ray luminosities ($L_X \lesssim 10^{36}$ erg s$^{-1}$) much lower than those of typical X-ray transients.
+On 22 February 2024, during its daily Galactic center monitoring, \swift\ detected a VFXT 7 arcmin from \sgras, dubbing it Swift J174610$-$290018.} {We aim to characterize the outburst that occurred in 2024 and a second, distinct outburst in 2025 to understand the nature and accretion flow properties of this new VFXT.} {\swift\ light curves were used to constrain the duration of the two events.
+We carried out X-ray spectral analysis, exploiting \xmm\ and \nustar\ data.
+We used \chandra\ and \xmm\ observations from the last 25 years to constrain the quiescent luminosity of the source and to compare the two most recent outbursts with previous detections of the source.} {During the 2024 outburst, which lasted about 50 days, the source reached a luminosity in the 2--10 keV band ($L_{2-10}$) of $\simeq 1.2 \times 10^{35}$ erg s$^{-1}$ (assuming it is located at the Galactic center, i.e., at a distance of 8.2 kpc).
+The 2025 outburst is shorter (about 5 days) and reached $L_{2-10}\simeq 9 \times 10^{34}$ erg s$^{-1}$.
 The spectral features of the source include an excess at 6.5--7 keV, which can be associated either with a single reflection line or with the ionized Fe XXV and XXVI lines.
-The same source was identified in both the \xmm\ and \chandra\ catalogs of point sources (known as 4XMM J174610.7--290020 and 2CXO J174610.7–290019).
-During previous detections the source displayed luminosity levels ranging from $L_{2-10}\simeq 2 \times 10^{32}$ to $L_{2-10}\simeq 3 \times 10^{34}$ erg s$^{-1}$ between 2000 and 2010.
-Moreover, it exhibited a potential type I X-ray burst in 2004.} {The analysis of the outbursts and the potential type I burst strongly suggests the neutron star low mass X-ray binary (NS-LMXB) nature of the VFXT 4XMM J174610.7--290020.
-The source can be described by an accretion disk corona (as has been recently proposed by the \xtend\ analysis).
+The same source was identified in both the \xmm\ and \chandra\ catalogs of point sources (known as 4XMM J174610.7$-$290020 and 2CXO J174610.7$-$290019).
+During previous detections the source displayed luminosity levels ranging from $L_{2-10}\simeq 2 \times 10^{32}$ to $L_{2-10}\simeq 3 \times 10^{33}$ erg s$^{-1}$ between 2000 and 2010.
+Moreover, it exhibited a potential type I X-ray burst in 2004.} {The analysis of the outbursts and the potential type I burst strongly suggests that the VFXT Swift J174610$-$290018 is a neutron star low-mass X-ray binary.
+The source can be described as being an accretion disk corona source (as has been recently proposed by an \xtend\ analysis).
 This scenario explains the overall low luminosity of this transient and the peculiar iron lines in the spectrum.}

 \keywords{Galactic Center -- Transient -- Very Faint X-ray Transient}